Skip to content

 (209) 869-2569

 Central Valley Post Acute is a senior living facility in Riverbank, California, a city with 23,173 people.
-Sporting an overall score of C, this is likely a middle of the pack nursing home.
-Based on our ratings, this nursing home ought to meet the needs of many people.
-The best part of this nursing home's report card was is its nursing rating.
-Nursing grades are discussed in the next paragraph.
+Sporting an overall score of D, this is a subpar nursing home.
+Based on our ratings, this nursing home likely isn't the best fit for most prospective residents.
+If you aren't deterred by this place's report card, feel free to continue reading to find out about its category scores.
+Inspection reports are discussed in the next section.

 Get pricing and details on Riverbank senior living options.